Digital-Defiance/express-suite-starter/docs/SCAFFOLDING_COMPLETE.md

 - ✅ **Test setup** for Jest

 ### React Library (`react-lib/`)

 - ✅ **Custom theme** (theme.tsx) with Material-UI configuration
 - ✅ **Re-exports** all components from `@digitaldefiance/express-suite-react-components`
 - ✅ Provides single import point for all React components

 ### Templates

 - ✅ **API .env.example** with all required configuration variables
 - ✅ **Root README** with comprehensive setup instructions

 ### DevContainer Configurations

 - ✅ Simple (Node.js only)
 - ✅ With MongoDB
 - ✅ With MongoDB Replica Set (default)

 ## Routes Included

-All routes from DigitalBurnbag, genericized:
+All routes from source, genericized:

 - `/` - Splash page
 - `/login` - Login form (UnAuthRoute)